Solana Beach Alimony Lawyer

 Is Earning Capacity Considered When Deciding Spousal Support?

-If a wife is working at 80 percent capacity instead of 100 percent, for example, the courts will decide whether to use the 80 percent or the 100 percent in its spousal support calculation.
-In a case where the wife could reasonably increase her hours while still taking care of the children, the courts may use 100 percent earning capacity to calculate a support order.
-If, however, it would be unreasonable to expect her to work at 100 percent capacity, the courts may use her current hours.
+If one spouse is working at 80 percent capacity instead of 100 percent, for example, the courts will decide whether to use the 80 percent or the 100 percent in its spousal support calculation.
+In a case where one spouse could reasonably increase their hours while still taking care of the children, the courts may use 100 percent earning capacity to calculate a support order.
+If, however, it would be unreasonable to expect them to work at 100 percent capacity, the courts may use their current hours.

 According to state law, a spouse can only be required to work a reasonable work regimen.
 The courts will determine what this looks like based on an average day in the person’s field or industry.
 If the courts believe that the party has the power to work for a greater amount of money or more hours, it may use earning capacity rather than actual earnings.
 Each case is unique.